 This may be a tricky one if your home loses power.
-This means you may not be able to use your usual cooking tools, such as an electric stove or microwave oven.
+This means you may be unable to use your usual cooking tools, such as an electric stove or microwave oven.

 You may want to stock up on dry goods, such as crackers, cereal bars, canned fruits, soups, soda, and other non-perishable items.
-Peanut butter is a good shelf-stable, high-calorie food to keep handy as well (as long as no one in your household has a peanut allergy).
+Peanut butter is a good, shelf-stable, high-calorie food to keep handy (as long as no one in your household has a peanut allergy).

 If you want to and are able to spend a little extra, you may consider adding a camping stove to your list for disaster preparation for people with disabilities.

-Camping stoves typically work on propane gas, so you would also need to store propane gas in a safe area for use.
-This is primarily helpful in the event that you lose power.
+Camping stoves typically work on propane gas, so you would need to store propane gas in a safe area.
+This is primarily helpful if you lose power.

-If you or someone else is able to get ice from a gas station or grocery store nearby, then a cooler will come in really handy when your refrigerator isn’t working.
+If you or someone else can get ice from a gas station or grocery store nearby, a cooler will come in handy when your refrigerator isn’t working.
 You can store your milk and other perishable items inside a cooler to keep them from spoiling.

 You may not need a large or very expensive one.
-You just want to make sure it can provide enough power so you can use appliances or necessary electrical adaptive equipment.
-For example, you may need a generator if you need to charge your power wheelchair like me.
+You want to make sure it can provide enough power so you can use appliances or necessary electrical adaptive equipment.
+For example, you may need a generator to charge your power wheelchair like me.

 Keep Your Phone Charged and Have Emergency Numbers Ready

-I’d suggest keeping your phone charged at all times, but especially during times when you know bad weather is moving in.
+I’d suggest keeping your phone charged at all times, especially when you know bad weather is moving in.

-In case of emergency, it may also be a good idea to keep a quick list of the local shelters in your area along with their addresses.
+In an emergency, it may also be a good idea to keep a quick list of the local shelters in your area, along with their addresses.